 All agile software projects have goals: what the project needs to deliver, when it needs to be delivered by and within what budget.
 However, managing these three constraints can be a complex juggling act.
 So let's take a cue from the decades-old iron triangle of planning and learn how balancing different variables can help agile software teams achieve agile project management nirvana.

 The traditional iron triangle

-The iron triangle models constraints of project management and these constraints are considered "iron" because you can't change one constraint without impacting the others.
-The original iron triangle, proposed by Dr. Martin Barnes in 1969, follows a waterfall approach to product development: scope is fixed and resources and time are variable.
-For a software team, this would mean that teams start a project by defining product requirements to determine a project's scope (a list of work items).
+Iron triangle project management has constraints that are considered "iron" because you can't change one constraint without impacting the others.
+The original iron triangle project management, proposed by Dr. Martin Barnes in 1969, follows a waterfall approach to product development: scope is fixed and resources and time are variable.
+For a software team, this means that teams start a project by defining product requirements to determine a project's scope (a list of work items).
 The resources and schedule are variable and are estimated depending on the fixed scope.

 - Scope is the work to be done – such as features and functionalities – to deliver a working product.

 - Resources include budget and team members working to deliver and execute.